IntelCompH2020/taxonomical-classification/models/README.md

 # Language Models

-The vanilla LMs to be fine-tuned should be in this directory.
+The vanilla LMs to be fine-tuned should be stored in this directory.

-The bash scripts download different models from the HuggingFace Hub.
+The bash scripts can be used to download different models from the HuggingFace Hub.

-As an example, to downlowad the RoBERTa-large model simply run:
+As an example, to download the RoBERTa-large model simply run:
 ```console
 bash download_roberta_large.sh
 ```
-This should create a new directory (i.e. roberta-large) with the model checkpoint and all the necessary files.
+This will create a new directory (i.e. roberta-large) with the model checkpoint and all the necessary files.